 Handy tip: Use Bake Even Strips

-Bake Even Strips, if you have never used them, are cloth strips that you wet and place on the outside edge of your baking pan.
+Bake Even Strips (affiliate link), if you have never used them, are cloth strips that you wet and place on the outside edge of your baking pan.
 They keep the edges of the cake from cooking more quickly than the interior, which keeps the cake batter from cracking as it bakes, and allows it to brown more uniformly.

 Tips For Success